EDISS-intake2-team4/rots-py/README.md

 This package was developed as part of the [EDISS](https://www.master-ediss.eu/) program in collaboration with Coffey Lab at the [Turku Bioscience](https://bioscience.fi/) center.

 # Changelog

+## 1.4.0
+- Added support for Python 3.9 on Linux

+## 1.3.0
+- Added support for Python 3.8 on Linux

 ## 1.2.0
 - Added `get_summary` function
 - Added `plot_rots` function